 Conventional-till or intensive-till

-Full width tillage which disturbs all of the soil surface and is performed prior to and/or during planting.
-There is less than 15 percent residue cover after planting, or less than 500 pounds per acre of small grain residue equivalent throughout the critical wind erosion period.
+Full-width tillage disturbs all of the soil surface and is performed before planting.
+As a result, less than 15 percent residue cover is present after planting, or less than 500 pounds per acre of small grain residue equivalent throughout the critical wind erosion period.
 Generally involves plowing or intensive (numerous) tillage trips.
-Weed control is accomplished with crop protection products and/or row cultivation.
+Weed control is accomplished with crop protection products or row cultivation.

 Unofficial:

 Stale seedbed is not an official category.
-The residue level after planting dictates the tillage category (mulch-till, reduced-till, or intensive-till).
+The residue amount after planting dictates the tillage category (mulch-till, reduced-till, or intensive-till).
 Fields are tilled full-width soon after harvest.
-The seedbed “settles” until planting is performed in the undisturbed (settled) seedbed or in re-formed beds (minimum disturbance).
-Weeds and/or cover crops are controlled with crop protection product(s) and/or row cultivation.
+The seedbed “settles” until planting is done in the undisturbed (settled) seedbed or re-formed beds (minimum disturbance).
+Weeds or cover crops are controlled using herbicides or row cultivation.

 Tillage and residue management take place on any land where a crop is grown.